bsweger/ml-service-demo/README.md

 * Train Prophet-based forecasting models for a series of retail stores
 * Log the model artifacts to MlFlow
 * Create a FastAPI-based microservice to serve the model
+* Use Kubernetes (locally, via minikube) to deploy the microservice

 The goal is piecing together the components of a machine learning project, not to build the best possible model or demonstrate engineering best practices.